gomorpheus/morpheus-cli-docs/commands.md

 ```
 Usage: morpheus shell
-    -e, --exec COMMAND               Execute the provided morpheus commands and exit.
+    -e, --exec EXPRESSION            Execute the command(s) expression and exit.
         --norc                       Do not read and execute the personal initialization script .morpheusrc
     -I, --insecure                   Allow for insecure HTTPS communication i.e. bad SSL certificate
     -Z, --incognito                  Incognito mode.
 Use a temporary shell.
 Remotes are loaded without without saved credentials or history logging.